nus-cs2103-AY2223S2/tp/docs/team/noyaroet.md

   * Added documentation for Introduction section, which gives a brief overview of what to expect from MyLib.
   * Added documentation for Getting Started section, which gives a step-by-step guide on how to download and start using MyLib.
   * Added documentation for About User Guide section, which informs the reader on the objective of the user guide and how to use it.
+  * Added documentation for Key Definitions section to explain what a bookmark, genre and a tag is.
+  * Added documentation for Adding a Bookmark in Commands section.

 * **Contributions to DG**:
   * Added a detailed description of the implementation of the `Progress` class and its related classes.